Purely electronic model for exciton-polaron formation in moir\'e heterostructures: Model

 where $\eps^{e/h}_\kk$ is the dispersion of a particle hopping on a triangular lattice.
 We assume the nearest-neighbor hopping as $t_e = t_h \equiv t$.
 We also include attractive electron-hole interactions $V_\qb$ between the two layers, responsible for the formation of interlayer excitons:

 In practice, we restrict all interactions to short-range on-site $U$, nearest-neighbor density-density $V$, and nearest-neighbor direct-exchange $X$ interactions.
 Electron-electron interactions are repulsive $U_{e-e}, V_{e-e} > 0$, while electron-hole interactions are attractive $U_{e-h}, V_{e-h} < 0$.
 Our purely electronic model allows us to study the exciton formation in different stacking configurations of the heterobilayer.
 We consider both R- and H-stacking.
 In the former, the lattice sites for the electrons and holes are on top of each other, while in the latter, they are shifted~\cite{wangIntercellMoireExciton2023}; see Fig.~\ref{fig:1}(a).
+In our model, the two distinct stacking configurations manifest in different interlayer interactions $V_\qb$, given explicitly in Appendix~\ref{sec:app:attracInt}.

 We work in the low exciton-density regime, where a single exciton $x^\dagger$ is added to the electronic ground state.
 The exciton is treated as a composite particle.
 Its interlayer wavefunction for total momentum $\pbold$ is